PSP-2000: Two years too late

 Ken Kutaragi recently made it known that he has design ideas for the PS4.
 And the PS5.
 And the PS6.
 Based on Phil Harrison’s declaration that the PS3 is future proof, the PS4 should hit the market between about 84 thousand years from now and never.
 But even if you’re one of those cynics who don’t believe everything PR people say, you’ve got to figure the PS4 will launch around 2012.
 With five years each generation, that gives us the PS6 in 2022, a full 15 years from now.

 Maybe Kutaragi has a knack for correctly interpreting Nostradamus, but he is probably just delusional.
 How could he possibly be planning anything beyond the color of the PS6 casing?
-Technology advances in fits and starts and is difficult to predict even without any unforeseen break throughs (cars, radio, TV, internet, The Clapper). → Read the rest
+Technology advances in fits and starts and is difficult to predict even without any unforeseen break throughs (cars, radio, TV, internet, The Clapper).
+Imagine the PS1 as designed circa 1981.
+IBM had just released the first PC so computers were still a little too bleeding edge to design a console around. → The happiest post on Earth.

 Howard Stringer and the Sony Machine